Close

 Latente

-The room is enveloped in a static or silent atmosphere, where a certain warmth -proper of what is familiar to us- converges with a crumbling and decadent air that lets us glimpse the passage of time.
-This is a time of encounter, of dialogue, as well as of inner reflection, of dialogue with oneself.
-In this relational act that Cardozo proposes to us, it is as much about what he learns and knows about Tintoretto and Venice as it is about what he discovers about himself, whether or not he recognizes himself in the dialogue with the other.
+The room is enveloped in a static, silent atmosphere, where a certain warmth — typical of what feels familiar — converges with a decadent air that hints at the passage of time.
+This is the time of encounter, of dialogue, as well as of reflection and introspection.
+This relational act speaks as much to what Cardozo learns about Tintoretto and Venice as to what he discovers about himself.

 Commissioner: Facundo de Almeida